I am a physician who likes to write about topics related to health, psychology, psychiatry, and spirituality.

 An individual encounters many ups and downs during a spiritual journey.
-The journey is marked with periods of fast growth and other periods when movement towards the goal is much slower.
+The journey is marked by periods of fast growth and other periods when the movement towards the goal is much slower.

 We typically remain body-conscious most of the time, even when we have begun the spiritual journey.
 With our best efforts, we can remain soul-conscious for short periods of time.
 But gradually, with practice, we can remain soul-conscious for longer and longer periods.
 The process of transition from body consciousness to soul consciousness may be slow for some and faster for others.

 When a person, practicing spirituality, acquires a mental state in which they remain totally soul-conscious, then that person is said to have experienced "spiritual awakening."
 Therefore, spiritual awakening refers to a dynamic shift in consciousness and an appreciation of reality that had previously been unrealized.

 Such a realization is in recognition of oneness with all of existence.
 One gets a core message after realizing that the absolute truth is beyond all concepts and beliefs of mankind.
 Underneath all apparent differences lies a fundamental oneness.

 All forms in existence arise from pure potentiality.
 The sages referred to this as Emptiness, the Tao, Brahman, Allah, or God; while science may refer to it as the zero-point field or field of potential.

 A spiritually awakened person no longer identifies with the body while living in the body and performing all its functions and activities.
 He or she has lost all sense of “I, me, and mine.”
 His or her ego has dissolved completely.
 Such a person experiences no duality, i.e., happiness or unhappiness, pleasure or pain, gain or loss, and recognition or de-recognition, which means that the person is equipoise in all diverse situations.
 Despite experiencing emotions, he or she is not affected by them since the person is filled with love, kindness, and compassion for all humanity.